Ivan Puluj: Support of Ukrainian culture

 Puluj is also known for his contribution in promoting Ukrainian culture.
 He actively supported opening of a Ukrainian university in Lviv and published articles to support Ukrainian language.
 Together with P. Kulish and I. Nechuy-Levytsky he translated Gospels and Psalter into Ukrainian.
 Being a professor, Puluj organized scholarships for Ukrainian students in Austria-Hungary.

-The World Association of Roentgenologists was created in 2018 in Lviv city in honor of Ivan Puluj.
+The World Association of Roentgenologists was created in 2018 in Lviv city in honor of Ivan Puluj (citation needed).